 A visit to the 9/11 museum can be a very emotional experience, so you’ll want to allocate a good length of time to your visit to pay tribute to those whose lives were lost in this tragic event.
 There’s plenty to see between the memorial and the museum, so allocate a full morning or afternoon of your trip to the site.

-The memorial needs about thirty minutes to enjoy the site fully.
+How long at the Memorial and in the Museum: The memorial needs about thirty minutes to enjoy the site fully.
 However, some people choose to spend much longer here reflecting on the events of the day.
 The time spent in the museum varies depending on your museum touring style, with the shortest visit being about an hour and those who enjoy reading every exhibit taking closer to the three-hour mark.

 Is the Museum Worth Visiting?